bsmth/content/files/en-us/mozilla/firefox/index.md

 ### Firefox Extended Support Release (ESR)

-Firefox ESR is the long-term support edition of Firefox for desktop for use by organizations including schools, universities, businesses and others who need extended support for mass deployments.
+Firefox ESR is the long-term support edition of Firefox for desktop for use by organizations including schools, universities, businesses and others who need extended support and stability for mass deployments.

 [Download Firefox ESR](https://www.firefox.com/en-US/download/all/#product-desktop-esr)